 In his remarks, Dadang Trisasongko, as Secretary General of Transparency International Indonesia (TII) emphasized the importance of efforts to prevent corruption in the private sector.
 The role of the private sector in eradicating corruption is important so that the dose of corruption does not increase.
 If this dose is maintained, the phenomenon of state capture will occur, where the corrupt private sector dominates state policies.

-In his speech, Wisnu Wibowo, as Head of the Master of Economics Study Program, Faculty of Economics Universitas Airlangga emphasized the importance of anti-corruption to increase competitiveness and encourage quality economic growth, especially in the city of Surabaya.
-"Implementing Corruption-Free Business promises efficient business prospects that support quality and sustainable economic growth in the City of Surabaya"
+In his remarks, Wisnu Wibowo, as the Head of Masters in Economics, the Faculty of Economics, Universitas Airlangga stressed the importance of anti -corruption to increase competitiveness and encourage quality economic growth, especially in the city of Surabaya.
+"The application of business without corruption promises efficient business prospects that support the economic growth of the city of Surabaya which is qualified and sustainable"

-"Companies that are run with anti-corruption principles are proven to survive in the global market." said Wahyudi M Tohar, Program Manager of the Economic Governance Department, Transparency International Indonesia.
+"Companies that are run with the principle of anti -corruption are proven to survive in the global market."
+Said Wahyudi M Tohar, Program Manager of the Department of Economic Governance, Transparency International Indonesia.

 A total of 22 participants attended this activity.
 Participants come from private employees, BUMN/BUMD/Village BUM, Academic Community (Lecturers, Academic Staff and Students), or employees of central/regional government agencies who have an interest in anti-corruption compliance issues.